What's New for the 2014 Tax Filing Season for Businesses

 Sales and Use Tax

-New section on Sales and Use Tax Form 202 - Due to recent legislative changes, there is a new section for the 9-1-1 Surcharge Fee.
-Beginning July 1, 2013, sellers of prepaid wireless telecommunications services are required to report and remit all Prepaid Wireless E 9-1-1 Fees collected by the seller for retail transactions of prepaid wireless telecommunications.
-See the new Sales and Use Tax Facts and Sales and Use Tax Bulletin for more information.
+Sales and Use Tax Form 202 - Sellers of prepaid wireless telecommunications services are required to report and remit all Prepaid Wireless E 9-1-1 Fees collected by the seller for retail transactions of prepaid wireless telecommunications.
+See the Sales and Use Tax Facts and Sales and Use Tax Bulletin for more information.

-Also, beginning August, 1, 2013, taxpayers may no longer include or report sales and use taxes using the EFT ACH (Electronic Funds Transfer Automated Clearinghouse) option.
+Taxpayers may not include or report sales and use taxes using the EFT ACH (Electronic Funds Transfer Automated Clearinghouse) option.
 You may file and pay using our free bFile service which offers direct debit, or you may pay by credit card online at www.officialpayments.com or by calling 1-800-2PAY-TAX (1-800-272-9829).

 Pay Delinquent Business Taxes Online